 OPV also induces intestinal immunity due to the production of secretory IgA antibodies.
-This is important for the inhibition of virus replication in the gut, diminishing the possible spread of the virus to susceptible contacts.
+This is important for inhibiting virus replication in the gut, diminishing the virus’s possible spread to susceptible contacts.
 OPV is almost non-reactogenic and is very safe.
-However, in a few cases, an attenuated vaccine strain may induce paralytic disease.
-This occurs in about one case per 1–10 million vaccine doses administered.
+However, an attenuated vaccine strain may induce paralytic disease in a few cases.
+This occurs in about one case per 1–10 million vaccine doses.

 Inactivated poliovirus vaccine (IPV)

-IPV was the first vaccine used against poliomyelitis.
-It contains the three types of poliovirus inactivated by formaldehyde and is administered parenterally.
+Inactivated poliovirus vaccine (IPV) was the first vaccine used against poliomyelitis.
+It contains all three types of poliovirus inactivated by formaldehyde and is administered parenterally.
 The use of IPV in the late 1950s was followed by a 90% reduction of poliomyelitis cases when it was replaced in many countries by the more easily administered OPV around 1960.
-Newer IPVs have higher immunogenic potency which has led to a reintroduction of IPV in many developed and developing countries.
+Newer IPVs have higher immunogenic potency, leading to a reintroduction of IPV in many developed and developing countries.